ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/patching/set-based.dotnet.markdown

-﻿# Operations : How to Perform Set Based Operations on Documents
+﻿# Patching : How to Perform Set Based Operations on Documents

 Sometimes we need to update a large amount of documents answering certain criteria.
 A simple SQL query doing that will look like this: